On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: On ``weak functoriality" of coverings for the fpqc topology

 We say that the diagram \eqref{CD1} satisfies ``fpqc weak functoriality" if one can choose \eqref{CD2} in such a way that it extends to a commutative diagram\footnote{this condition is trivially satisfied if the bottom square is cartesian.} { }

-This may seem a futile request at first sight, but it turns out to be closely related to a key property for the whole skein of the so-called homological conjectures in Commutative Algebra: weak functoriality of Cohen-Macaulay algebras (conjectured by Hochster and proved by him and Huneke when $k$ is a field \cite{H2}\cite{HH2}, and by the first author in general \cite{A2} using perfectoids), which asserts that any morphism $Y'\to Y$ which corresponds to a local homomorphism of complete local domains sits in a commutative square in ${\bf{Aff}}_k$ { }where $\cO(Z) $ and $\cO(Z')$ are Cohen-Macaulay algebras for $\cO(Y) $ and $\cO(Y')$ respectively.
-We shall see {a geometric implication in Part III, Theorem \ref{T5}.}
+This may seem a futile request at first sight, but this turns out to be closely related to a key property for the whole skein of the so-called homological conjectures in Commutative Algebra: weak functoriality of Cohen-Macaulay algebras (conjectured by Hochster, and proved by him and Huneke when $k$ is a field \cite{H2}\cite{HH2}, and by the first author in general \cite{A2} using perfectoids), which asserts that any morphism $Y'\to Y$ which corresponds to a local homomorphism of complete local domains sits in a commutative square in ${\bf{Aff}}_k$ { }where $\cO(Z) $ and $\cO(Z')$ are Cohen-Macaulay algebras for $\cO(Y) $ and $\cO(Y')$ respectively.

 Fpqc weak functoriality holds in the situation of Theorem \ref{T2}: